 “Narcissists are charming and master manipulators and feel the need to win at all costs, and not losing sight of this fact will save you from falling prey to their mind games.
 You can instead direct your energies at evolving a solid plan to divorce a narcissist and win.”

 8. Seek help from a therapist

-Being married to a narcissistic husband has broken you from inside and you may feel that you are beyond repair.
+Being married to a narcissistic husband can leave you broken from inside and you may feel that you are beyond repair.
 In such a case, seeing a therapist could help you heal your wounds and make you feel self-love and appreciation again.
 The therapist will help you get through that phase easier and you will not feel that you are in this alone.
-Forgive yourself for what happened, because it wasn’t your fault.
+With therapy, you can also begin to see that the failed marriage wasn’t your fault.

-Not everyone is able to identify a narcissist before or during the initial stages of your marriage.
-A narcissist reveals his true colours once he is sure that he can fully control you.
+Not everyone is able to identify a narcissist before or during the initial stages of marriage.
+A narcissist reveals his true colors once he is sure that he can fully control you.
 Being in a narcissistic relationship is like being a guinea pig or a lab rat.
 If you think that you can continue to be in such a marriage, then think about whether you deserve it.
-If you are clinging on to the idea of love being in your relationship, then you are wrong again.
+If you are clinging to the idea of love being in your relationship, then you need to reevaluate what love truly is.
 Such people are only in love with themselves.
-Think twice before considering continuing being in a marriage that is more like a suicide mission.
+Think twice before considering continuing being in a marriage that has nothing to offer to you.

 A narcissist husband will never be accepting of the idea of divorce.
 He will try everything from angry outbursts to emotional pleas and manipulation to get you to change your mind and stand down.

 You need to stand your ground and not be intimidated by his tactics, whether it is anger or pleas to get you to change your mind.
 It’s imperative that you send out the message that you have made up your mind and your resolve is unwavering.